Surfboard

-Modern surfboards are made of polyurethane or polystyrene foam covered with layers of fiberglass cloth, and polyester or epoxy resin.
+Modern surfboards are made of polyurethane or polystyrene foam.
+Unlike soft top surfboards, hard top surfboards are also covered with layers of fiberglass cloth, polyester or epoxy resin.
 The result is a light and strong surfboard that is buoyant and maneuverable.
 Recent developments in surfboard technology have included the use of carbon fiber and kevlar composites, as well as experimentation in biodegradable and ecologically friendly resins made from organic sources.
 Each year, approximately 400,000 surfboards are manufactured.

 Sizing

 Choice of surf board type and size can be complex.
 Depending, amongst other things, on: